 False fact: Green is the color of St. Patrick’s Day

-This is a popular St. Patrick’s Day fact that isn’t true.
+This one of the more popular St. Patrick’s Day facts that just isn’t true.
 Although green is the color most associated with Ireland (it is the “Emerald Isle” after all), it’s not St. Patrick’s color.
 Members of the Order of St. Patrick actually used blue as their symbolic color.
 The shade: St. Patrick’s blue.
 Here’s more about why we wear green on March 17.

 False fact: St. Patrick used the shamrock to represent the Holy Trinity